 Dick Spring was tánaiste.
 The Fianna Fáil parliamentary party was there en masse: Charles Haughey, Ray Burke, Ber Cowan, Pádraig Flynn, Bertie Ahern – the usual suspects.
 To deepen the intrigue, the party was engaged in one of its periodic leadership putsches against Haughey and it was reported that the TDs stood around the graveside in strategic alliance.
 The funeral lunch was held in the Abbey hotel in Donegal town, owned by Dom Breslin, an uncle on her mother’s side.”We were in the hotel for about an hour and a half when we discovered that Charlie had held a parliamentary meeting upstairs about these moves to oust him.
 And that was the end of the disturbances – for a while.
 But Clement, he was young.
 Only 40.
 They were only after bringing home a new baby, Alena – their seventh child.
 There was no life insurance there either.
 Since Clement was killed, it has been made compulsory that all Dáil members have to have life insurance.
 They never had any.
 It was ridiculous.
 There was a lot of chat then about whether Clement was for or against getting rid of Haughey.
 But who knows?
 Clement was his own man.’

 They say all politics is local.
 The story of the Gillespie sisters from Bunbeg and Haughey’s kicking Coughlan’s concerns of their plight into the long grass may give a hint of what might have played out, but then again, ‘who knows?’ as the former Tánaiste stated.
 What is known is that prior to Clement’s sudden death, most agree that Haughey was certain to lose that no confidence vote.
 The funeral bought him time and ever resourceful, Charlie made the most of it and lived to fight another day.
 ‘Opportunity often comes disguised in the form of misfortune, or temporary defeat’ wrote Napoleon Hill.
-After the woeful concatenation of events from circumstances beyond his control in the GUBU days of 1982, Haughey didn’t need to think twice on what to do here.
+In the week that saw Shergar disappear, Haughey was being made an offer from the Gods that he couldn’t refuse.
+After the woeful concatenation of events from the GUBU days of ’82, Haughey didn’t need to think twice on what to do here.